tamarin-prover/tamarin-prover/manual/src/006_property-specification.md

 **FIXME: what are trace properties**

+The Tamarin multiset rewriting rules define a labeled transition system.
+The system's state is a multiset (bag) of facts.
+The initial system state is the empty multiset.
+The types of facts and their use are described in Section [Rules](#sec:rules).
+Here we focus on the action facts.

 **FIXME: what is a guarded formula/variable**

 We reason about a protocol's behaviour by annotating its